 Please note: Check out the recipe card at the bottom for a full list of ingredients used to make this low carb recipe.

-- Make sure you coat the artichoke hearts completely in the oil.
+- Make sure you coat the artichoke hearts completely in the olive oil.
 This is what will make them crispy.

 - Sprinkle salt and pepper all over the artichoke hearts.
 I didn't measure this- just eyeball it and add enough to cover them.